Site navigation

 We partner with the Queensland Police Service and use these types of cameras in Queensland to reduce road trauma.
 Visit road safety research reports to find out more.

 Some cameras are permanent and operate 24 hours, 7 days a week, with other camera types operated at certain times.
-Both marked and unmarked vehicles are used—so if you speed, disobey a red light, use your mobile phone while driving or fail to wear a seatbelt, you could be caught anywhere, anytime.
+Both marked and unmarked vehicles are used—so if you speed, disobey a red light, use your mobile phone while driving or fail to wear a seatbelt correctly, you could be caught anywhere, anytime.

 Approved photographic detection devices used throughout Queensland are listed in Schedule 10 of the Traffic Regulation 1962.